yihaotan/CourseProject/README.md

 * There are 3 columns per file.
 The first column is the ID, the second column is the data type (submission / comment) and the third column is the text data.
 * To reduce the size of the dataset, only the top 10 comments are chosen for each submission.
 * Pushshift and Vader are required to scrape the Bitcoin subreddit data, as Vader cannot scrape data by date.
-* For a given day, pushshift scrapes all the submission ids while Vader scrape all the submssison texts the comment ids and comments associated with submission id.
-This process repeats for each day in the month of Oct, 2021.
+* For a given day, Pushshift scrapes all the submission ids while Vader scrape all the submission texts the comment ids and comments associated with submission id.
+This process contiunes from 2021-10-01 to 2021-10-31

 2. sentiment_analyzer.py

+* The main responsibility of sentiment_analyzer class is to clean and preprocess data, perform Bitcoin sentiment analysis and implement a Bitcoin sentiment vs price visualization.
+* The cleaning and preprocessing portion involves the following steps:
+  1. Get the submission and comment text from each file i.e. bitcoin_subreddit_2021_10_01.txt
+  2. Remove emojis from the submission and comment texts
+  3. Tokenize the submission and comment texts into token (word)
+  4. Lowercase each token
+  5. Lemmatize each token
+  6. Stem each token
+  7. Token is cleaned
+* The sentiment analysis involves the following steps:
+  1. Compute the polarity compound score for each token per day using Vader
+  2. Compute the overall mean polarity compound score per day using numpy.
+* Use plotly to plot the Bitcoin sentiment vs price visualization.
+The x-axis is date while the left y-axis is Bitcoin sentiment (overall mean daily polarity compound score) and the right y-axis is the daily Bitcoin price

 ### Usage documentation